juicedata/juicefs/docs/en/deployment/how_to_use_on_kubernetes.md

 JuiceFS is an ideal storage layer for Kubernetes, read this chapter to learn how to use JuiceFS in Kubernetes.

-## Use JuiceFS via hostPath
+## Use JuiceFS via `hostPath`

-If you simply need to use JuiceFS inside Kubernetes pods, without any special requirements (isolation, permission control), then [`hostPath`](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) can be a good practice, which is also really easy to setup:
+If you simply need to use JuiceFS inside Kubernetes pods, without any special requirements (e.g. isolation, permission control), then [`hostPath`](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) can be a good practice, which is also really easy to setup:

 1. Install and mount JuiceFS on all Kubernetes worker nodes, [Automated Deployment](./automation.md) is recommended for this type of work.
 1. Use `hostPath` volume inside pod definition, and mount a JuiceFS sub-directory to container: